-Periodontal diseases are infections affecting your gums, jawbones and the ligaments responsible for keeping teeth in their proper positions.
+Periodontal diseases are infections affecting your gums, jawbones, and the ligaments responsible for keeping teeth in their proper positions.
 Based on the CDC’s report from last year, just over 47 percent of American adults suffer from some form of this condition.
 Gingivitis, inflammation, redness and swelling of the gums, is among the most common of these conditions.
 It’s also the least severe and simplest to treat.
-Of course, if it’s not caught early enough, it could progress through various stages to the point of becoming necrotizing periodontal disease in which the gum, bone and ligament tissues begin to die.
+Of course, if it’s not caught early enough, it could progress through various stages to the point of becoming a necrotizing periodontal disease in which the gum, bone, and ligament tissues begin to die.

 What Causes Periodontal Disease?